 For optimal plant growth in any soil, there are certain conditions which are required.
 Some examples of materials mixed in the soil to neutralize it from acidity are:

-1. What is the end product of neutralization reaction?
+1. What is the general end product of a neutralization reaction?

 Ans: Net neutralization reactions of ionic equations include solid bases, solid salts, water, and solid acids.

 Ans: Farmers make use of calcium oxide (lime) to neutralize acid soils.

 3. In what way you can neutralize an acid?

 Ans: Acids and a bases act opposite chemically.
 When a base is added to a solution that is acidic, the solution decreases its acidic nature and moves to the centre of pH scale.
 In this way, you can neutralize acids.

 4. What is the neutralization reaction used in daily life?